 For Dickinson or Dickinson Partner Programs: Please note that the Enrollment in Another Institution Form is required only when a student is seeking major, minor, or distribution credit for coursework completed at a cooperating university.
 The form is not required for Dickinson Center courses, or for courses at a cooperating university for which a student is seeking only general credit.
 After obtaining the required signatures, the student should bring the form back to the Center for Global Study and Engagement.
 The form will then be forwarded to the Registrar's Office.

 For Non-Dickinson Programs: Please note that the Enrollment in Another Institution Form is required whether a student is seeking major, minor, distribution, or general credit.
-After obtaining the required signatures, the student should bring the form to the Center for Global Study and Engagement for approval by the Director of Global Education.
+After obtaining the required signatures, the student should bring the form to the Center for Global Study and Engagement for approval by the Associate Director of Education Abroad.
 The form will then be forwarded to the Registrar's Office.
 Students should work directly with their host program to ensure that an official transcript is sent to the Registrar's Office as soon as possible after the program ends.